HOUSTON OIL & GAS WORKER INJURIES

 The oil and gas industry is a highly specialized field and there may be several liable parties involved.
 Oilfield companies will conduct their own investigation into your accident, but they do not work in your best interest.
 Therefore, you cannot rely on their accuracy.
 The company’s mission is to save themselves as much money as possible.
 An evaluation by an independent third-party like an oilfield injury lawyer is crucial in determining the true cause of your injuries and obtaining the proper amount of compensation for them.

-Contact a Houston Oilfield Injury Lawyer at Reich & Binstock Today
+Contact an Oil Rig Accident Lawyer in Houston at Reich & Binstock Today

 At Reich & Binstock, our Houston oilfield injury attorneys are experienced in handling oilfield injury cases.
 We know what it takes to prove liability and obtain our clients the money they deserve.
 Our Houston attorneys handle all upfront costs of litigation.
 We work on a contingency fee basis, meaning we only get paid if you receive a recovery on your claim.
 Please call us at 713-622-7271 or 800-622-7271 toll free or complete our confidential online form for a free case evaluation.